flandrade/cdma-simulation/README.md

 BPSK modulation is performed.

 ### AWGN Channel
+This module simulates a AWGN channel where noise is added to the communication.

 **ebno**: Eb/N0.
 It is the energy per bit to noise power spectral density ratio.
 Value between 1 and 10, where 10 is for the least noisy channel.

 ## Output

-### Receiver
+## BER Curves
-You can either select to play one user voice or all users voices.
-The program plots the output signal and the BER curve for the selected voice.
+This module uses a loop in order to simulate an AWGN channel with several Eb/N0 values (between 1 and 10)m and it plots the BER curve for the selected voice.

+Demodulation and the division of users are performed in this loop.

 **errorpe**: probability of error.
 It gives the average rate of occurrence of decoding errors.

+### Final message
+You can either select to play one user voice or all users voices.
+The program plots the output signal.

 ## Graphs